zeropoolnetwork/sharded-storage-docs/article/main.md

 Also, we can solve the problem of blockchain bloat.
 We can directly fulfill the rollup state at the checkpoint and then all history of the rollup before the checkpoint could be removed.

-Also, very cheap storage allows us to implement a lot of web2 solutions, like messengers, social networks, blogs, games, and so on on the blockchain with true decentralization.
+Also, very cheap storage may enable us to implement a lot of web2 solutions, like messengers, social networks, blogs, games, and so on on the blockchain with true decentralization.

 ## Preliminaries